 However, the testimony of Scripture is that God in his goodness often allows his people to experience adverse circumstances, for reasons we may not fathom.14 Following Jesus involves not only joy and blessing, but also hardship and self-denial (see Mark 8:34-35).
 Sadly, many of us overlook this, because we have been influenced by an affluent society and by a distorted gospel, promising prosperity and pleasure in this life.

-Personally I find Paul’s language of “gift” helpful in thinking of my single state, because it reminds me that whether I am presently finding singleness easy or hard—whether I am contented or discontented—it is a gift from my heavenly Father who loves me.
+Personally I find Paul’s language of “gift” helpful in thinking about my single state.
+It reminds me that whether I am presently finding singleness easy or hard, whether I am contented or discontented, it is a gift from my heavenly Father who loves me.
 That doesn’t take unfulfilled longings away, but it helps me to wrestle with them before God and to redirect them towards a longing for him and for the new creation.15 It seems to me that the opposite view—that one’s situation is not God-given—is theologically and pastorally problematic, for it robs us of the assurance that our loving God cares about our lives and is at work in all things for our good (see Rom 8:28).